 Travel to Portugal by ferry from the UK

 Unfortunately, there is no direct ferry crossing from the UK to Portugal.
-There is however some rumor that shortly there will be a direct ferry between Plymouth or Portsmouth to PortoBritanny Ferries considers running a ferry service to Portugal from the UK, MarineIndustryNews.co.uk
+There is, however some rumour that shortly there will be a direct ferry between Plymouth or Portsmouth to PortoBritanny Ferries is considering running a ferry service to Portugal from the UK, MarineIndustryNews.co.uk

-As alternatives to this possible future direct crossing to Portugal, there are however some ferries landing pretty close by.
+As alternatives to this possible future direct crossing to Portugal, some ferries are landing pretty close by.

-These ferries between the UK and Spain to Portugal are either one or two-night crossings and are a comfortable way of starting your trip to Portugal.
+These ferries between the UK and Spain, and then to Portugal, are either one or two-night crossings and are a comfortable way of starting your trip to Portugal.

 There are several different routes from the UK to Portugal.
 When you choose to sail to Spain all your options are operated by Brittany Ferries.
 You could however also choose to take another ferry, from the UK to France for example, and then drive further to Portugal, this would be however a long drive.